Title 704 | Chapter 003 | Regulation 410REG

 Be tracked and documented for all four (4) year old children enrolled in the program; and(d)

-Child development screening results and recommended follow-up shall be shared with the parent or guardian.(10)
+Ensure that child development screening results and recommended follow-up be shared with the parent or guardian.(10)

 A local school shall assist the parent or legal guardian as needed through cooperation with existing medical and social services to obtain the physical examination required of all children prior to school enrollment.Section 7.